kubeguard/guard/docs/reference/guard_get_installer.md

       --azure.environment string             Azure cloud environment
-      --azure.tenant-id string               MS Graph application tenant id to use --azure.use-group-uid                  Use group UID for authentication instead of group display name (default true) --azure.aks-authz-url string           url to call for AKS Authz flow --azure.authz-mode string              authz mode to call RBAC api, valid value is either aks or arc --azure.resource-id  string            azure cluster resource id (/subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.ContainerService/managedClusters/<clustername> for AKS or /subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.Kubernetes/connectedClusters/<clustername> for arc) to be used as scope for RBAC check
+      --azure.tenant-id string               MS Graph application tenant id to use --azure.use-group-uid                  Use group UID for authentication instead of group display name (default true) --azure.aks-authz-token-url string     url to call for AKS Authz flow --azure.authz-mode string              authz mode to call RBAC api, valid value is either aks or arc --azure.resource-id  string            azure cluster resource id (/subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.ContainerService/managedClusters/<clustername> for AKS or /subscriptions/<SubscriptionId>/resourceGroups/<RGname>/providers/Microsoft.Kubernetes/connectedClusters/<clustername> for arc) to be used as scope for RBAC check
       --azure.skip-authz-check strings       comma separated list of user email ids for which Azure RBAC will be skipped. (default empty)